HansjoergW/sec-financial-statement-data-set-daily-processing/doc/parsing_notes.md

     '0001553350-21-000261'  - role="http://lightwavelogic.com/role/lwlg-bs"
                             - role="http://lightwavelogic.com/role/lwlg-bsp"
 3.12.
 IS/CI sometimes only differ in the labels that are present while role and root are the same.
+3.13.
+There are entries which can have two CI.
+One is a "normal" IS with one or more comprehensive entries.
+      that one should be recognized as IS, and the second is a "normal" CI '0000766704-21-000018'